 When prebooking over a 6 week span or more, with a minimum of 3 Units per week, a reduced price of 3200 SEK/unit ( 4×800 SEK) will be offered.
 Single booking price 3800 SEK/ Unit ( 4×950).
 The digital system for individual bookings will be open soon.
 More information to follow.

-Will it be possible to book activities in Arjeplog this winter?
+Will it be possible to book activities in Arjeplog?

 Yes.
 Activity companies are taking extra precautions to make sure that governmental recommendations are being followed, such as extra cleaning, disinfection of clothes and equipment, smaller groups etcetera.
 Contact your activity provider for more detailed information.